 It is human nature to look for reasons, explanations or causes for why things occur in our lives.
 We tend to assume that if we can just identify the reason our heartache or problem that occurred, we will find peace.
 Unfortunately, this reasoning leads to an internal struggle that can haunt us and steal our ability to think through an issue and to find the finality we’re searching for.

 I suggest that they may always go back to the ‘blame’ but to allow themselves to visualise the problem without it and then ask themselves how it feels.
 Most of the time the client is able to create this in their mind even if it’s only for a few moments.
 The exercise usually results in a sense of peace, an insight that occurs rapidly and quickly.

+We suddenly find our power and a sense of relief occurs deciding not to blame ourselves or others.
 We are no longer a victim, no longer unworthy and no longer stuck.
 By refusing to blame we become free.
-This of course doesn’t mean we don’t feel sad or disappointed but regret and indecision is now alleviated.
+This, of course, doesn’t mean we don’t feel sad or disappointed but regret and indecision are now alleviated.
 We no longer struggle with that particular problem any longer but move to the present allowing the past to be just that, the past.

 By trying this quick and simple exercise we find or rediscover self-love and compassion for our humanness.
 The amount of compassion we allow ourselves is projected to others and only through this gift to ourselves do we find the serenity and tranquillity that is needed to heal a wound.

 I believe that believes that each individual has the unique ability to find within themselves solutions to problems and enhances the individual to discover these solutions.

 We have to embrace the imperfect life.
 People make mistakes; so sometimes it is good to force ourselves not to care.
 Do things carelessly and laugh at the mess you made (works better if you have good friends that won’t judge you and laugh with you).
 You will make mistakes, but don’t let them define who you are, don’t let them prompt you to hate yourself.
-And when it seems that I can find no solution to a problem I remember to try this manta: ‘Stand powerfully for yourself by refusing to blame.
+And when it seems that I can find no solution to a problem I remember to try this mantra: ‘Stand powerfully for yourself by refusing to blame.
 May we all find peace.’